pingojo/website/OSSHARE.md

-This is the OSSHARE file that is used to determine the distribution of profit share.
+This is the OSSHARE file that is used to determine the distribution of profit share

 Currently it is setup to use Bitcoin Cash (BCH)